ahmadawais/account-switcher/README.md

 ## What's new?

-- 📦 NEW: Support for Google meet
+- 📦 NEW: Support for Google Meet
+- 📦 NEW: Chrome extension manifest v3 support

 ## How to use?